-Indeed, when you deeply connect in with your commitments, the things you believe and the world you want to bring into existence, then frustration with the gap that exists between where we currently are and your commitment is almost inevitable.
+When you deeply connect with your commitments, the things you believe and the world you want to bring into existence, the frustration with this gap that exists between where you currently are and your commitment is inevitable.

 If you don’t want to be frustrated, don’t make any commitments!
 In some ways, the more frustrated you may feel, the bigger your commitment is…

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.